 Next time you see some “junk” I hope you are inspired to get creative and make something new.
 If you would love to have this as you own, you can find it and more in my shop.
 (SOLD)

-I hope you have a blessed Easter season and would love it if you would pin and share to inspire others! ♥
+I hope you have a blessed Easter season.
+In addition, pin and share to inspire others! ♥

 Stay tuned for next week, as I plan to update you on our kitchen remodel and share more of my DIY projects.
 To get these DIY tips & tricks in your inbox, be sure to sign up for my newsletter.
 PLUS, you will get your FREE Furniture Buying Checklist and special discount to my shop.
 Until next time!